 Convenience of quality single serve coffee pods

 This scenario plays out all too often across America.
 It's Monday morning and you're jonesing for a piping hot vanilla latte.
 You're running late as it is, so every minute counts double time.
 Every nerve in your body buzzes as you scamper under the green circular sign because the young staff at that specific shop knows how you like it.
 And just as you get inside, you run smack dab into the 11th person in line.
 A quick glance at the drive-thru attendant confirms you're at their mercy either way.
 So you wait knowing full well, you'll be late yet again.
-Suddenly, you whip the phone out of your pocket and dial the office.
+Suddenly, you whip the pone out of your pocket and dial the office.
 Might as well offer a group pickup and hopefully save face with the boss in the process.

 Single serve coffee pods avoid all the hassles.
 Many of the top brand individual cup brewing machines have built-in programmable features.
 So it's just a matter of prepping your own cup and walking out the door.
 No muss, no fuss, and all the caffeine goodness you need for a busy day.
 And just think, if you always bring your own, someone else at the office will likely be tasked with group coffee rounds.
 Talk about convenience.

 Americans drink more than 100 billion cups of coffee per year, and over 14 billion of those cups are made of disposable paper.
 That's enough to wrap around the Earth 55 times.
 Coffee lovers will toss 31 billion disposable cups this year alone.
 While some of those are made of biodegradable materials, most aren't.
 Polyurethane cannot decompose.
 And the petroleum-based product sprayed inside cups to avoid burns and seepage can't break down.
 The fuel in the plastic linings of paper cups could burn enough energy to heat 8,300 homes on an annual basis.